 - The appeal form and all of its components must be submitted by the deadline noted on the due dates link on the Downloadable Forms webpage: https://www.oberlin.edu/registrar/policies-procedures-forms/downloadable-forms.
 The student must obtain all required signatures and necessary approvals associated with their appeal at the time of appeal submission.

-- If the student wishes to withdraw from a course and that would result in the completion of less than the required minimum of 3 ½ academic courses in the Arts and Sciences, 16 credits in the Conservatory or Double Degree program, the Registrar’s Office will refer the student to the appropriate office for a consultation before granting the appeal (Arts and Sciences students: Academic Advising Resource Center; Conservatory students: Conservatory Associate Deans Office; Double Degree: either office).
+- If the student wishes to withdraw from a course and that would result in the completion of less than the required minimum of 14 credits/3 academic and one-half course in the Arts and Sciences, 16 credits in the Conservatory or Double Degree program, the Registrar’s Office will refer the student to the appropriate office for a consultation before granting the appeal (Arts and Sciences students: Academic Advising Resource Center; Conservatory students: Conservatory Associate Deans Office; Double Degree: either office).

 - No appeal will be accepted if the faculty member has already submitted a final grade for the student or if classes have ended for the semester.

 - Certain changes cannot be appealed after the deadline noted on the academic calendar.
 Specifically, the option to change back to letter grades will not be accepted.